 Why Online Programs Won’t Cannibalize On-Campus Programs

 Online degree programs are now a common offering at colleges and universities across the country.
-But if you've had concerns that these online programs will eventually replace or reduce enrollment in your on-campus programs, the good news is that there's already plenty of evidence showing that this is not the case.
-Instead, the relationship between on-campus programs and online programs is more of a symbiotic one.
+But if you've had concerns that these online programs will eventually replace or decrease enrollment in your on-campus programs, the good news is that there's already plenty of evidence showing that this is not the case.
+Instead, the relationship between on-campus programs and online or distance learning programs is more of a symbiotic one.

 For example, data from one of Wiley Education Services’ institutional partners, a mid-size regional university, demonstrates how an online MBA program has actually supported the university’s on-campus MBA program.
 After launching an online MBA program in 2014, the institution saw steady enrollment growth over the next two years.
 In addition, the on-campus MBA program’s enrollment numbers, which had been declining, began to stabilize and eventually show a slight increase.